Boothby Graffoe (comedian): Television

-In 2003, Graffoe appeared on NBC's Late Night with Conan O'Brien and also caused a stir on Opportunity Knocks during the late 1980s when he wrapped sellotape around his head for comedy effect.
+In 2003, Graffoe appeared on NBC's Late Night with Conan O'Brien.
+He also caused a stir on Opportunity Knocks during the late 1980s when he wrapped sellotape around his head for comedy effect.

 In 2013 he appeared as one of a number of acts in The Alternative Comedy Experience performing at The Stand in Edinburgh and also being interviewed backstage by the curator of the show Stewart Lee.

 Music

 In 2004 Graffoe released his first album of songs with Antonio Forcione, Wot Italian?.
 A second disc followed in 2006, a live recording of a show in Brighton billed as Boothby Graffoe & the Following People, the backing band including Nick Pynn.